Endowment Value: $922 million (2019)

 Arizona State University (ASU) is a top-ranked research university in the greater Phoenix metropolitan area.
-The ASU Foundation manages ASU's endowment, totaling $613 million.
-The foundation is a private, nonprofit organization that raises and invests private contributions to Arizona State University.
-It is one of Arizona’s oldest nonprofits.
-It coordinates and directs all major fundraising campaigns on behalf of ASU, its colleges and schools and manages private assets.
+ASU has a student body of over 80,000 students.
+The ASU Foundation manages ASU's endowment.
 The foundation also serves as the university’s entrepreneurial arm in technology commercialization, real estate investment, and other emerging initiatives.

-The Investment Committee is advisory to the executive vice president, treasurer, and CFO in guiding the investment of university operating cash and endowment funds.
+The Investment Committee advises the executive vice president, treasurer, and CFO in guiding the investment of university operating cash and endowment funds.
 The committee approves university investment policies, selects investment consultants and managers, monitors performance, and advises on investment strategies.
-Voting members of the committee include faculty from the W. P. Carey School of Business, and others as appointed by the executive vice president, treasurer, and CFO.
+Voting members of the committee include faculty from the W. P. Carey School of Business.
+Other voting members are appointed by the executive vice president, treasurer, and CFO.

 ASU’s revolving fund is called the Sustainability Initiatives Revolving Fund, or SIRF.
-The SIRF was established in the fiscal year 2010 to invest in projects that foster and enable sustainability efforts and provide an economic return on investment.
+The SIRF was established in 2010 to invest in projects that foster sustainability efforts and provide an economic return on investment.
 SIRF funds are available to ASU community members.
 With the exception of small SIRF grant projects (less than $5,000), SIRF projects have certain investment criteria (e.g., IRR, NPV, and payback goals).
 Projects include lighting retrofits, HVAC improvements, and central utility infrastructure improvements.

 Arizona State University is a participant or member of the following Initiatives & Commitments: